TazmeenM/blenderProject/README.md

 - Have Blender installed

-To view this project, download the .blend file in this repository and open it in Blender
+To view this project, download the .blend file in this repository and open it in Blender.
+Alternatively, you can view the 3D model at https://skfb.ly/pqBur